-- Order if he considers it is no longer appropriate to endorse the Order. - 4.3.3 The Bishop's endorsement also involves accepting that the initiative is to operate "within the Church of England" (or, in the case of certain ecumenical initiatives, accepting it as operating within a partnership of churches including the Church of England).
-This involves the initiative and those concerned with it accepting that it is subject to the Church's legal controls and, coupled with the leader(s)' acceptance of the Order (see paras 4.6.1 2 below), involves recognising and accepting the Bishop's authority.
-Thus where an initiative has its origins outside the Church of England, both the Bishop and those involved with the initiative need to consider whether making an Order is the best way forward for the initiative, both in the immediate and at least in the medium term future, or whether it could flourish better on a non-Anglican basis or at least with less formal links to the Church of England. - 4.3.4 In considering whether the distinctive Christian community which develops will itself appropriately be part of the wider Church of England, and in seeking signs of this appropriate belonging, the values and tenets of the Anglican Communion summarised from the Chicago-Lambeth Quadrilateral are commended to Bishops: - I. The Holy Scripture of the Old and New Testaments as "containing all thing necessary to salvation" and as being the rule and ultimate standard of faith. - 2.
+- 1. The Holy Scripture of the Old and New Testaments as "containing all thing necessary to salvation" and as being the rule and ultimate standard of faith. - 2.
 The Apostles' Creed as the baptismal symbol; and the Nicene Creed as the sufficient statement of the Christian faith. - 3.
 The two Sacraments ordained by Christ Himself Baptism and the Supper of the Lord ministered with unfailing use of Christ's words of institution and the elements ordained by Him. - 4.
-The Historic Episcopate, locally adapted in the methods of its administration to the varying needs of the nations and peoples called of God into the unity of His Church. - 4.3.5 In recommending that the new legislation which it proposed should make provision for what have become the Orders, the report A Measure for Measures (GS 1528) recognised that some mission initiatives which would further the mission of the Church could not operate at all, or would lack the space they needed for experiment, or could not achieve their full potential, unless they were permitted to do things which have not hithero been lawful under the Church's legal rules: - In particular, s 47(11) of the Measure permits the Bishop to include in the Order, after special statutory consultation, a provision authorising a minister to exercise his or her ministry in a place, for the purpose of the initiative or in connection with it, without the consent of the person who has the cure of souls there see paras 4.4.4 and 4.4.9 below.
-This was intended:

-not only (and indeed not primarily) for cases where the present incumbent or priest in charge is unwilling to give such consent and the Bishop, after consultation, is satisfied that it is right to override this;
+The Historic Episcopate, locally adapted in the methods of its administration to the varying needs of the nations and peoples called of God into the unity of His Church. - 4.3.5 In recommending that the new legislation which it proposed should make provision for what have become the Bishops' Mission Orders, the report A Measure for Measures (GS 1528) recognised that some mission initiatives which would further the mission of the Church could not operate at all, or would lack the space they needed for experiment, or could not achieve their full potential, unless they were permitted to do things which have not hitherto been lawful under the Church's legal rules: - In particular, s 47(11) of the Measure permits the Bishop to include in the Order, after special statutory consultation, a provision authorising a minister to exercise his or her ministry in a place, for the purpose of the initiative or in connection with it, without the consent of the person who has the cure of souls there see paras 4.4.4 and 4.4.9 below.
+This was intended: - not only (and indeed not primarily) for cases where the present incumbent or priest in charge is unwilling to give such consent and the Bishop, after consultation, is satisfied that it is right to override this;